marker68/simple-cluster/README.md

 ## What is this?

 This is a simple implementation of the state-of-the-art clustering methods such as k-means, EM algorithm, ...
 The implementations based on many papers that are mentioned below.
 This project is under GNU GPL v3 License.
-Just see the license statement.
+Just read the license statement.

-## References

-[1] S. P. Lloyd, "Least squares quantization in PCM",  IEEE Trans.
-Inform.
-Theory,  vol. IT-28,  no. 2, pp. 129 -137, Mar.
-1982

-[2] D. Arthur et al., "k-means++: the advantages of careful seeding",  SODA '07 Proceedings of the eighteenth annual ACM-SIAM symposium on Discrete algorithms, pp. 1027-1035, 2007

-[3] D.T.
-Lee et al., "Worst-case analysis for region and partial region searches in multidimensional binary search trees and balanced quad trees", Acta Informatica, vol. 9, issue 1, pp. 23-29, 1977

 ## Usage